mcnguyenvn/Flashcard_team02/README.txt

 This is a project of Group 02 - K55CA - UET in Software Engineering
 Lecturer:
-- Trương Anh Hoàng
+- Truong Anh Hoang
 Our team members:
-- Nguyễn Thạc Dư
+- Nguyen Thac Du
-- Nguyễn Mạnh Cường
+- Nguyen Manh Cuong
-- Trương Thành Công
+- Truong Thanh Cong
-- Đường Minh Dũng
+- Duong Minh Dung
-- Đỗ Thành Đạt
+- Do Thanh Dat